thoth-tech/SplashKit-Tutorial/Tutorials/Introduction to Splashkit Audio and Music Functions/Introduction to Splashkit Audio and Music Functions.md

+---
-# Introduction to Splashkit Audio and Music Functions
+title: Introduction to Music Functions in SplashKit
+---

 ## Introduction

 This tutorial aims to equip you with the skills necessary to enhance your games or applications with immersive audio experiences.
 We'll explore a variety of functions for loading, playing, and manipulating music tracks in Splashkit.

 ## Prerequisites

 - Basic understanding of programming concepts.
 - Proficiency in C++ or C#.
 - A configured IDE for C++ or C# development, like Visual Studio Code.
 - SplashKit framework installed.
 Refer to the [SplashKit installation guide](https://splashkit.io/installation/).

-## Part I: Understanding Splashkit’s Audio System
+## Part I: Understanding Splashkit’s Music Management

-### Overview:
+### Overview

-Splashkit's audio system offers a comprehensive framework for audio processing in game and application development.
-It enables developers to easily incorporate rich audio experiences into their projects, supporting the loading, playing, and controlling of music and sound effects.
+SplashKit's music management system offers a dedicated framework designed specifically for handling music in game and application development.
+It simplifies the process of integrating immersive musical experiences into your projects, providing robust support for loading, playing, pausing, and controlling music tracks.

-### Key Features:
+### Key Features

 The primary audio functionalities of the system include:

 - Playback Control: Play, pause, resume, and stop music.
 - Volume Adjustment: Adjust the volume level of audio files.
-- Track Management: Handle the loading and playback of multiple audio tracks.

-### Supported Formats:
-Splashkit supports various common audio file formats, including but not limited to MP3 and WAV.

-### Format Considerations:
+### Format Considerations

 - MP3: Suitable for longer music files with smaller file sizes but may compromise some sound quality.
 - WAV: Provides higher sound quality, ideal for sound effects and short music clips, but with larger file sizes.

 ## Part II: Loading and Playing Music

 ### Loading and Playing Music

 - Load and play music with the option to loop and specify volume:

 ```cpp
 music background_music = load_music("background", "path/to/background.mp3");
 play_music(background_music, -1, 0.5); // -1 for looping indefinitely, 1 for looping only once
 ```

 - Pause, resume, and stop music, ensuring resources are freed when no longer needed:

 ```cpp
 // To pause the music
 pause_music();